EnnieAyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 5-listfilesdigitonly contains command to list files in numerical format
 - 6-firstdirectory contains command to create a directory
 - 7-movethatfile contains command to move a file
 - 8-firstdelete contains command to delete a file
+- 9-firstdirdeletion contains command to delete a directory